Shrushti19-kadam/AI-Powered-Form-Builder-Document-Autofill/README.md

 Uploaded documents are used for the application workflow and are not intentionally stored as permanent application data.

-Future Improvements
+🔮 Future Improvements

-Drag-and-drop field ordering
+Drag-and-drop field reordering

 Reusable form templates

-Import and export of form schemas
+Form schema import/export

 More detailed field-level confidence indicators